alire-project/alire/doc/catalog-format-spec.md

  - `available`: when defined, it restricts the external detection to the given environment conditions.

- - `hint`: explanation for the user on how to make the external available.
+ - `hint`: optional dynamic string containing an explanation for the user on how to make the external available.
 This explanation is shown on request with `alr show --external`, or after `alr get`, for any external dependency that could not be detected.
-This property accepts dynamic expressions.

 ### External kinds: hints